Desagüe

 The Desagüe was the hydraulic engineering project to drain Mexico's central lake system in order to protect the capital from persistent and destructive flooding.
-Begun in the sixteenth century and completed in the late nineteenth century, it has been deemed “the greatest engineering project of colonial Spanish America."
-Historian Charles Gibson goes further and considers it “one of the largest engineering enterprises of pre-industrial society anywhere in the world.”
-There had been periodic flooding of the prehispanic Aztec capital of Tenochitlan, the site which became the Spanish capital of Mexico City.
+Begun in the sixteenth century and completed in the late nineteenth century, it has been deemed "the greatest engineering project of colonial Spanish America."
+Historian Charles Gibson goes further and considers it "one of the largest engineering enterprises of pre-industrial society anywhere in the world."
+There had been periodic flooding of the prehispanic Aztec capital of Tenochtitlan, the site which became the Spanish capital of Mexico City.
 Flooding continued to be a threat to the viceregal capital, so at the start of the seventeenth century, the crown ordered a solution to the problem that entailed the employment of massive numbers of indigenous laborers who were compelled to work on the drainage project.
 The crown also devoted significant funding.
 A tunnel and later a surface drainage system diverted flood waters outside the closed basin of Mexico.
 Not until the late nineteenth century under Porfirio Díaz (1876-1911) was the project completed by British entrepreneur and engineer, Weetman Pearson, using machinery imported from Great Britain and other technology at a cost of 16 million pesos, a vast sum at the time.
 The ecological impact was long lasting, with desiccation permanently changing the ecology of the Basin of Mexico.